tonio-nio/Data-in-the-Wyld/README.md

 - Decide how we want to fit the annotation task into our project.
 That is, conjure some link between "interest score" and a broader research question.
 For example, (We wanted to examine if international articles sparked more interest as they combine international perspectives).

-- Determine who is in charge of the following sections: (Methods, Results, Discussion, Conclusion)
+- Division of Labor

 	- Tonio (Introduction, Abstract, Related Work)

 	- Mikas (Data, Scraping aspect of Methods)

-	- Daria TBD
+	- Daria (Annotation Task and Conclusion) (Part of Methods, Results, Discussion)

-	- Markus (Time Series Analysis & Visualization)
+	- Markus (Time Series Analysis & Visualization) (Part of Methods, Results)

-	- Antonia TBD
+	- Antonia Event Analysis (2007-08, 2017-18, 2020?)
+(Big part of discussion)